 Does Your iPad Keep Disconnecting From Your Mac or Windows PC?
 How-To Fix

-- Please try a different Apple-certified MFI (made for iPhone/iPad./iPod) cable and see if this problem continues to happen.
+- Please try a different Apple-certified MFI (made for iPhone/iPad./iPod) cable and see if this problem continues to happen

-- Check your cable port on your iPad or use a different port, if available
+Check your cable port on your iPad or use a different port, if available

 - This is the port that you use to connect your iPad to your MacBook / Computer using the USB cable